adityanagara/TensorFlow-1/Feedforward Networks/README.md

 In the Deep Learning study group I am a part of - see more [HERE](http://dianapfeil.com/machine%20learning/2017/02/19/deep-learning-reading-group/).
-The past two weeks we focused on Deep Feedfoward Networks with a reading assigment and progarmming assigment.
+The past two weeks we focused on Deep Feedforward Networks with a reading assignment and programming assignment.

 **Reading:** [Chapter 6 Deep learning book](http://www.deeplearningbook.org/contents/mlp.html)

-**Implementation:** Feedfoward Network with MNIST dataset
+**Implementation:** Feedforward Network with MNIST dataset

-### Summary of Feedfoward Networks
+### Summary of Feedforward Networks

-Summary of Chapter 6 (Provided by Diana Pfiel and some minor aditions of mine):
+Summary of Chapter 6 (Provided by Diana Pfiel and some minor additions of mine):

 Feedforward neural networks can be thought of as a way to learn general nonlinear functions.
 They refer to these as MLPs (multi-layer perceptrons).
 There's a theorem that a 1-layer MLP can represent an arbitrary function!!